MIC-DKFZ/nnUNet/readme.md

 ## Where does nnU-net perform well and where does it not perform?
-nnU-Net excels in segmentation problems that need to be solved by training from scratch, for example: research applications that feature non-standard image modalities and input channels, challenge datasets from the biomedical domain, majority of 3D segmentation problems, ... .
+nnU-Net excels in segmentation problems that need to be solved by training from scratch, for example: research applications that feature non-standard image modalities and input channels, challenge datasets from the biomedical domain, majority of 3D segmentation problems, etc .
 We have yet to find a dataset for which nnU-Net's working principle fails!

-Note: On standard segmentation problems, such as 2D RGB images in ADE20k and Cityscapes, finetuning a foundation model (that was pretrained on a large corpus of similar images (Imagenet 22k, JFT-300M)) will provide better performance than nnU-Net!
+Note: On standard segmentation problems, such as 2D RGB images in ADE20k and Cityscapes, fine-tuning a foundation model (that was pretrained on a large corpus of similar images, e.g. Imagenet 22k, JFT-300M) will provide better performance than nnU-Net!
 That is simply because these models allow much better initialization.
 Foundation models are not supported by nnU-Net as they 1) are not useful for segmentation problems that deviate from the standard setting (see above mentioned datasets), 2) would typically only support 2D architectures and 3) conflict with our core design principle of carefully adapting